-Where Ancestral Wisdom Meets Deep, Nurturing Care.
+Where Ancestral Wisdom Meets Relational Grief Care.

 Welcome, I'm Ìyá Ọyaladé, Dr. Minerva Arias.

 I am a scholar-practitioner, Priestess of Ọya, and founder of Sagrada.
-My work lives at the intersection of ancestral wisdom, embodiment, continuity, and the many ways we navigate endings and transformation.

 Sagrada exists to cultivate more relational ways of understanding grief, death, ancestry, and the many endings that shape our lives.